 Building on our findings of a key role Foxp3 plays in the biology of Treg cells, we explored regulation of the Foxp3 gene expression to gain understanding of Treg lineage commitment and function.
 Using computational, biochemical, and gene-targeting approaches, we identified three proximal regulatory elements in the Foxp3 locus (conserved noncoding sequences, CNS1–3) each with a distinct and non-redundant function in Treg cell biology.
 CNS3 was poised in Treg cell precursors and facilitated Foxp3 expression in both thymocytes and naïve peripheral T cells.
 In contrast to CNS3 contributing to both thymic and extrathymic differentiation of Treg cells, we found that CNS1 is dispensable for former, but essential for generation of Treg cells from naïve peripheral CD4 T cells.
 Our studies demonstrated that CNS3 acts as an epigenetic switch that confers a poised state to the Foxp3 promoter in precursor cells to make Treg cell lineage commitment responsive to a broad range of TCR stimuli, particularly to suboptimal ones.
 CNS3-dependent expansion of the TCR repertoire enables Treg cells to control self-reactive T cells effectively, especially when thymic negative selection is genetically impaired.
 The observations highlight the complementary roles of these two main mechanisms of “self”-tolerance.

-Thymic versus Extrathymic Regulatory T Cells
+Thymic vs. Extrathymic Differentiation of Regulatory T Cells

 Our discovery of a selective requirement for CNS1 for pTreg differentiation suggested that biological functions of tTreg and pTreg cells are different.
 Since CNS1-deficient mice were devoid of frank autoimmune lesions characteristic of pan-Treg deficiency, we hypothesized that pTreg differentiation might have emerged to mitigate maternal-fetal allogeneic conflict.
 We found that CNS1 is present only in eutherian mammals, but not in monotremes or lower vertebrates.
 CNS1 contained a mammalian-wide interspersed repeat (MIR) retrotransposon, which emerged at a time of placental mammal radiation. pTreg cells specific for fetal alloantigens were generated in a CNS1-dependent manner and impairment in pTreg generation led to embryo loss during allogeneic pregnancy.
 The surviving placentas exhibited hallmarks of preeclampsia, a major complication of human pregnancy.
 Our results suggest that pTreg differentiation emerged during evolution of placental mammals upon exaptation of a retrotransposon to mitigate maternal-fetal allogenenic conflict.